Eric Money: Professional career

-Released by Detroit after the team drafted point guard Isiah Thomas in the 1981 NBA Draft, Money tried out with the San Diego Clippers in 1981 but was released before the season began.
+Released by Detroit after the team drafted point guard Isiah Thomas in the 1981 NBA draft, Money tried out with the San Diego Clippers in 1981 but was released before the season began.
 Money played six seasons (1974–1980) in total, averaging 12.2 ppg in his NBA career.

-Out of the league at 24, the influence of teammate Marvin "Bad News" Barnes, a teammate of Money's on the 1976-77 Pistons, came into question.
+Out of the league at 24, the influence of teammate Marvin "Bad News" Barnes, a teammate of Money's on the 1976–77 Pistons, came into question.
 Pistons center, teammate and Hall of Famer Bob Lanier said, “In the ABA, Marvin Barnes was a great, great player that had issues.
 They took a chance on him, but Marvin was still into street life and he affected Eric Money.
 Money could shoot the in-between jumper and he might’ve been one of the best that ever played."
-“A few years ago, Lanier continues, “I ran into Marvin in Houston and he said, ‘Bob, I used to get get high all the time and Eric started to get high with me.’
+“A few years ago, Lanier continues, “I ran into Marvin in Houston and he said, ‘Bob, I used to get high all the time and Eric started to get high with me.’
 When somebody tells you that and this is 20-some odd years later, you want put your fist right through their head.
-And I adored Marvin Barnes – I liked his personality and he’s as charming a guy as you’d ever want to meet.
-But in terms of him trying to be part of the team that wins a championship … man…”
+And I adored Marvin Barnes – I liked his personality and he's as charming a guy as you'd ever want to meet.
+But in terms of him trying to be part of the team that wins a championship ... man...”